Leatherface: Concept and creation

-Early renditions of the script included a more detailed backstory to the character, explaining many aspects of the character.
+Early renditions of the script included a detailed backstory to the character, explaining many aspects of the character.
 In the original script, Leatherface was depicted as a victim of torture during his childhood, with his face possibly skinned off.
-Script rewrites would remove this aspect of the character, in favor of leaving him undefined, while adding the concept of alternating personalities that changed depending on each mask he wore.
-Henkel and Hooper further developed the notion of the character being mentally disabled, affecting his ability to think and speak in a rational and coherent manner.
-Glimpses into this deteriorated mental state were depicted in the form of incomprehensible gibberish on two separate occasions in the film; once when Leatherface attempts to "speak" to Dreyton (credited in the film as the "Old Man"), and the second occurring the famous dinner scene.
+Script rewrites later removed this aspect in favor of leaving him undefined while adding the concept of alternating personalities.
+Henkel and Hooper developed the notion of the character being mentally disabled, affecting his ability to think and speak rationally and coherently.
+Glimpses into this deteriorated mental state were depicted in the form of incomprehensible gibberish on two separate occasions in the film; once when Leatherface attempts to "speak" to Drayton (credited in the film as the "Old Man"), and the second occurring the famous dinner scene.
 Leatherface was originally scripted to have several lines of dialogue in his conversation with Drayton where he reassures him that everything is 'ok'.
-Filmmakers were dissatisfied with the resulting scene as it was written, with Hansen noting it made the character seem "too rational", and was rewritten to fit the filmmaker's vision of a demented and mentally-disabled maniac.
+Filmmakers were dissatisfied with the resulting scene as it was written, with Hansen noting it made the character seem "too rational", and was rewritten to fit the filmmaker's vision of a demented and mentally disabled maniac.
 The idea for the character's trademark chainsaw came to Hooper while he was in the hardware section of a busy store, as the frustrated director contemplated how to speed his way through a large crowd.

-Men behind the mask
+Portrayers

-The role of Leatherface is well known for being physically and emotionally challenging, with actors not only needing to perform the necessary stunts associated with the role under grueling working conditions, but also give emotional depth to the character behind a costume obscuring most their features.
+The role of Leatherface is known for being physically and emotionally challenging, with actors required to perform the necessary stunts associated with the role under grueling working conditions, while also giving emotional depth to the character.